Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Error model

 The total error $\epsilon$ accounts for a prior probability (weight) $w_j$ for each initial state $\ket{j}$:

 In, e.g., the common case of equal priors, $w_j=1/2$ for $j=0,1$.

 For a detailed analytic analysis, we now specialize to a two-level system, neglecting leakage errors.
-After qubit preparation, and before measurement, we take the qubit time evolution to be generated by a deterministic Hamiltonian $H_0(t)$ as well as a stochastic noise term given in terms of a Gaussian random process $\boldsymbol{\eta}(t)=\left(\eta_x(t),\eta_y(t),\eta_z(t)\right)^T$:
+After qubit preparation, and before measurement, we take the qubit time evolution to be generated by a deterministic Hamiltonian $H_0(t)$ as well as a stochastic noise term caused by a random process $\boldsymbol{\eta}(t)=\left(\eta_x(t),\eta_y(t),\eta_z(t)\right)^T$:

 Here, $\boldsymbol{\sigma}=\left(\sigma_x,\sigma_y,\sigma_z\right)^T$ is the vector of Pauli operators.
 In what follows, we will restrict to the case where only two components of $\boldsymbol{B}(t)$ [$B_x(t),\,B_z(t)$] are time dependent to guarantee that the instantaneous eigenstates of $H_0(t)$ can be labeled by a single parameter.
 Any constant (time-independent) nonzero component $B_y$ can be eliminated by an appropriate rotation, giving $\boldsymbol{B}(t)=\left(B_x(t),0,B_z(t)\right)^T$.
 The effective field $\boldsymbol{B}(t)$ can then be parametrized in terms of a magnitude and a phase: $B(t)e^{i\theta(t)}=B_z(t)+iB_x(t)$ and the instantaneous eigenstates can be written in terms of the single parameter $\theta(t)$: $\ket{j(t)}=\ket{j[\theta(t)]}$, allowing us to establish a fast-QUAD pulse [Eq.~\eqref{eq: diff eq}] for high-fidelity population transfer.
 The density operator $\rho_j(t_\mathrm{f})$ appearing in Eq.~\eqref{eq: epsilon conversion error} is